 The term ‘renewable’ applies to materials and resources that don’t run out at their source and can be manufactured quickly enough to keep up with demand.
 It’s commonly used for energy, where sources are either renewable (wind, solar, water) or non-renewable (coal, oil, gas).
 Most renewable materials are natural and raw, such as bamboo, cotton, hemp and beeswax.

-We’ve always been committed to reducing the environmental impact of our bottles and cans, and our new sustainable packaging announcement shows how we plan to recover and recycle all of our packaging.
-Part of our strategy is working on new innovations to help develop sustainable packaging, including renewable materials.
+CCEP have always been committed to reducing the environmental impact of their bottles and cans, and their new sustainable packaging announcement shows how they plan to recover and recycle all of their packaging.
+Part of the strategy is working on new innovations to help develop sustainable packaging, including renewable materials.

-In Great Britain, we use PlantBottles™ for all our Honest and glaceau smartwater bottles.
+In Great Britain, PlantBottles™ are used for all Honest and glaceau smartwater bottles.
 So far, more than 35 billion PlantBottles™ have been distributed globally, saving around 315,000 metric tons of carbon dioxide emissions.